 Role of the Board

 The Board of Directors is responsible for the protection and enhancement of long-term shareholder value of the Company.
 This includes overall responsibility for the corporate governance policies and practices adopted by the Company.
-The Board guides and monitors the business and affairs of the Company on behalf of the shareholders by whom they are elected and to whom they are accountable.
+The role of the Board is to provide overall strategic direction for the Company and to guide and monitor the business and affairs of the Company on behalf of the shareholders by whom they are elected and to whom they are accountable.

 As the Board acts on behalf of shareholders, it seeks to identify the expectations of shareholders, as well as other ethical expectations and obligations.
 In addition, the Board is responsible for identifying areas of significant business risk and ensuing arrangements are in place to adequately manage those risks.

 The primary responsibilities of the Board include:

 - Formulating and approving the strategic direction, objectives and goals of the Company;